scipy-conference/scipy_proceedings/papers/juanluis_cano_poliastro/juanluis_cano_poliastro.rst

    :align: center
    :figclass: h

-   Two dimensional view of the inner Solar System, Florence, and Halley. :label:`fig:plotting2D`
+   Two-dimensional view of the inner Solar System, Florence, and Halley. :label:`fig:plotting2D`

 The interactive three-dimensional plot can be created using the following code: